epfl-ada/ada-2024-project-nostringsadached/README.md

 (Sarah) Created a more relevant historical dataset manually with the help of a language model to overcome limitations of the original dataset and began conducting analyses and general visualizations to represent both datasets together.
 Reorganized the notebook by structuring methods into the appendix and improving transitions between sections for better flow.
 Updated the README file.

 (Nouchine) Began working on the website and the Data Story layout, structure and text redaction.
+Found a good template for the site and created the repository.
+Began redaction of the Data Story.

 ▪️ 17/12: